nextgis/ngf-tutorial/tutorials/5_4_vector_filtering/README.md

 });
 ```

-Using the properties filter allows you not only to filter the data that already exists, but also to form requests to the server.
+Using the properties filter allows you not only filter the data that already exists, but also form requests to the server.
 If you apply a `propertiesFilter` when adding a vector resource from NGW using the `addNgwLayer` method, only the necessary objects will be loaded.

 ```javascript
 const ngwMap = new NgwMap({